FINAL PROJECT - UX DESIGN COURSE - NJ TRANSIT APP

 Ironically, NJ Transit’s app, which I used the most, only complicates my journey.

-There are some basic principles that should be relatively consider to understand the way the app was designed which for me makes no sense.
-Tired of having a bad experience, I decided to take the app apart and redesign it myself.
+There are some basic principles that should be relatively considered to understand the way the app was designed.
+So I decided to take the app apart, implement the principles of user experience learned in class, and redesign it for my final project.

 01.User wants the fastest, most reliable way to get from A to B.